 In March 2007, two families that own property near the holding ponds from Units 3 & 4 of the Colstrip Generating Project (Colstrip) filed a complaint against the owners of Colstrip and Hydrometrics, Inc. in Montana District Court.
 Avista Corp. owns a 15 percent interest in Units 3 & 4 of Colstrip.
 The plaintiffs allege that the holding ponds and remediation activities have adversely impacted their property.
 They allege contamination, decrease in water tables, reduced flow of streams on their property and other similar impacts to their property.
 They also seek punitive damages, attorney's fees, an order by the court to remove certain ponds, and the forfeiture of profits earned from the generation of Colstrip.
 In September 2010, the owners of Colstrip filed a motion with the court to enforce a settlement agreement that would resolve all issues between the parties.
-Under the settlement, Avista Corp.'s portion of payment (which was accrued in the second quarter of 2010) to the plaintiffs was not material to its financial condition, results of operations or cash flows.
-The plaintiffs have contested the existence of any settlement, and filed a response to the motion, with the matter to be decided by the court.
-Although the final resolution of this complaint remains uncertain, based on information currently known to the Company's management, the Company does not expect this complaint will have a material adverse effect on its financial condition, results of operations or cash flows.
+In October 2011, the court issued an order, which enforces the settlement agreement.
+The plaintiffs have the opportunity to appeal the court's decision.
+Under the settlement, Avista Corp.'s portion of payment (which was accrued in 2010) to the plaintiffs was not material to its financial condition, results of operations or cash flows.
+Based on the court's enforcement of the settlement agreement, the Company does not expect this complaint will have a material adverse effect on its financial condition, results of operations or cash flows.